 “The field was white as if covered with salt.”

-9. On receiving the letter from the postmaster, Lencho did not seem surprisd because……….
+9. On receiving the letter from the postmaster, Lencho did not seem surprised because……….

 (a) he knew everything beforehand.